vapor/queues/README.md

-# RecurrenceRule
+# RecurrenceRules
-setting up a `RecurrenceRule` uses principles of cron some good references: https://crontab-generator.org/, https://crontab-generator.org/ you can set constraints on these date components (RecurrenceRuleTimeUnits):
+Setting up a `RecurrenceRule` uses similar principles of cron job scheduling

+some good references: https://crontab-generator.org/, https://crontab-generator.org/

+You can set constraints on these date components (RecurrenceRuleTimeUnits):
 * year (1970-)
 * quarter (1-4)
 * month (1-12) ex: 1 is January, 12 is December